bgd-labs/aave-address-book/README.md

 - In order to successfully check that contracts are verified, you must have in your local `.env` file an entry of `ETHERSCAN_API_KEY` with a mainnet API key on it.
 - Avalanche contracts must be verified on `snowscan.io`
+- Contract addresses of whitelabel instances which are not directly controlled by the Aave DAO are also included in this repository.
+A complete list of Whitelabel instances controlled by their respective teams can be found here: [AaveV3InkWhitelabel](src/AaveV3InkWhitelabel.sol)

 ### Troubleshooting